 The City has the capacity to enter into other obligations which may constitute additional charges against its revenues.
-To the extent that additional obligations are incurred by the City, the funds available to the City to pay Base Rental Payments may be decreased.
+To the extent that additional obligations are incurred by the City, the funds available to the City to pay Base Rental Payments may be decreased (see "FINANCIAL INFORMATION - Outstanding Indebtedness of the City" and "- Joint Financing Agreement with Respect to the Chula Vista Bayfront" herein).

 Abatement.
-Except to the extent that amounts are available (i) in the Lease Payment Fund under the Indenture, (ii) from proceeds of rental interruption insurance, or (iii) as payments due from third parties due to a delay in reconstructing the Leased Property, the amount of Base Rental Payments and Additional Payments shall be abated during any period in which by reason of damage, destruction or taking by eminent domain or condemnation of the Leased Property or defects in the title with respect to the Leased Property there is substantial interference with the use and possession of all or a portion of the Leased Property by the City.
-The amount of such abatement shall be such that the resulting Base Rental Payments, exclusive of the amounts described above, do not exceed the fair rental value (as determined by the City) for the use and possession of the portion of the Leased Property not damaged, destroyed, interfered with or taken.
+Except to the extent that amounts are available (i) in the Base Rental Payment Fund under the Indenture, (ii) from proceeds of rental interruption insurance, or (iii) as payments due from third parties due to a delay in reconstructing the Leased Property, the amount of Base Rental Payments and Additional Payments, as defined in "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS," shall be abated during any period in which by reason of damage, destruction or taking by eminent domain or condemnation of the Leased Property or defects in the title with respect to the Leased Property there is substantial interference with the use and possession of all or a portion of the Leased Property by the City.
+The amount of such abatement shall be such that the resulting Base Rental Payments, exclusive of the amounts described above, do not exceed the fair rental value (as determined by the City and the Authority in a written certificate to the Trustee) for the use and possession of the portion of the Leased Property not damaged, destroyed, interfered with or taken.
 Such abatement shall continue for the period commencing with such damage, destruction, interference or taking and ending with the substantial completion of the replacement or work of repair or the removal of the title defect causing such interference with use.
 The Lease Agreement shall continue in full force and effect following an event of abatement and the City waives any right to terminate the Lease Agreement by virtue of an abatement event.

 In the event that such funds are insufficient to make all payments due on the Bonds during the period that the Leased Property, or portion thereof, is being restored, then all or a portion of such payments may not be made and no remedy is available to the Trustee or the Owners under the Lease Agreement or Indenture for nonpayment under such circumstances.
-Failure to pay principal or interest with respect to the Bonds as a result of abatement of the City's obligation to make Base Rental Payments under the Lease Agreement is not an event of default under the Indenture or the Lease Agreement.
-In the event that Base Rental Payments are abated due to damage caused by earthquake or flood, such abatement may continue indefinitely - since the Lease Agreement does not require earthquake or flood insurance unless the City determines that such coverage is available from reputable insurers at commercially reasonable rates and although the City currently maintains earthquake insurance with respect to the Leased Property, damage from earthquakes may not be covered in future years - and the City cannot be compelled to repair or replace the damaged Leased Property or to redeem the Bonds but has covenanted in the Lease Agreement to use its best efforts to repair or replace the Leased Property from other lawfully available funds to the extent that the Net

-Proceeds are insufficient.
-See "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS - SUBLEASE - Abatement of Base Rental Payments."
+Failure to pay principal, premium, if any, or interest with respect to the Bonds as a result of abatement of the City's obligation to make Base Rental Payments under the Lease Agreement is not an event of default under the Indenture or the Lease Agreement.
+In the event that Base Rental Payments are abated due to damage caused by earthquake or flood, such abatement may continue indefinitely since the Lease Agreement does not require earthquake or flood insurance, and the City cannot be compelled to repair or replace the damaged Leased Property or to redeem the Bonds but will covenant in the Indenture to repair or replace the Leased Property from other lawfully available funds to the extent that the Net Insurance Proceeds are insufficient.
+See "APPENDIX A - SUMMARY OF PRINCIPAL